top of page

 Cogent and uncogent inductive arguments

-In a representative survey of 500 professors across Canada, 80% expressed non-belief in a higher power (premise).
+In a well-executed representative survey of 500 professors across Canada, 80% expressed non-belief in a higher power (premise).

 Therefore, if we take a random professor at a Canadian university, it's likely that they will express non-belief in a higher power (conclusion).